QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-17-How to add a new post using the inline editing tool.md

 ---
-title: How to add a new post using the inline editor in DevPortal
+title: How to publish new content using inline editor in Developer Portal
 author: jeny-amatya-qed
 categories: [Public]
 tags: [getting started]